chandan450/MNIST-Handwritten-Digit-Classification/README.md

 Keras is a high-level neural network API focused on user friendliness, fast prototyping, modularity and extensibility.
 It works with deep learning frameworks like Tensorflow, Theano and CNTK, so we can get right into building and training a neural network without a lot of fuss.

 ## Description
 This is a 5 layers Sequential Convolutional Neural Network for digits recognition trained on MNIST dataset.
-I choosed to build it with keras API (Tensorflow backend) which is very intuitive.
+I chose to build it with keras API (Tensorflow backend) which is very intuitive.

 ## Accuracy
 It achieved 99.51% of accuracy with this CNN trained on a GPU, which took me about a minute.
 If you dont have a GPU powered machine it might take a little longer, you can try reducing the epochs (steps) to reduce computation.